Getting Started

 Samples

-Azure Table Persistence Usage using Saga IDs as partition key
+Azure Table Persistence Using Saga IDs as Partition Keys

-This sample shows a client/server scenario using saga and outbox persistences to store records atomically by leveraging transactions.
+This sample demonstrates a client/server scenario using saga and outbox persistences to store records atomically by leveraging transactions.
 The Saga ID is used as a partition key.

 Projects